amr4i/Visual-Recognition/README.md

-# CS783-Visual-Recognition
+# CS783-Visual-Recognition-Assignment-1

-This repository contains the assignments for the course CS783: Visual Recognition, as done by Amrit Singhal and Aarsh Prakash Agarwal.
+This repository contains the assignments for the course CS783: Visual Recognition, as done by Amrit Singhal(150092) and Aarsh Prakash Agarwal(150004).

+## Resnet Training and Testing
+For this code to run you should have following directories outisde the directory your code is in.